javier-games/pip-git-toolbox/README.md

 # Git Toolbox

+## Prune Files

+This script automates the cleanup of unused or deleted files from a Git repository.
+It identifies files that have been deleted throughout the repository’s history and removes them to reduce the repository size.
+The script also runs Git garbage collection to optimize repository performance.
+Here’s a breakdown of its main functionality:

 ## Commitment Recovery

 The script effectively replicates the commit history from one repository to another, filtering commits based on the